classicdevops/cld/README.md

 # Introduction
-cld - сlassical architecture deployment and management system
+CLD - сlassical architecture deployment and management system

 - Secure, convenient and centralized access system from one point, it is not required to store the key of each user on each server, now there is only one key
 - Transparent and flexible deployment that is limited only by your imagination